 Distribution: A tropical plant.
 It is mostly coastal, below 250 m altitude.
 Temperatures of 22-35°C are suitable.
 It can stand both drought (2-3 weeks) and water-logging, except when young.
-A well-drained soil is best.
+A welldrained soil is best.
 They require humus-rich soils.
 A soil pH of 5.5-7.0 is best, but they can grow in soils with pH up to 8.5.
 They also need adequate moisture for good leaf production.
 A rainfall of 1000 mm is suitable.
 A high relative humidity (80-90%) is best.
 It produces seeds when day lengths are short.
+It grows in most African and Asian countries.